romansorin/research/paper_content.md

 Current scope/importance of present day info (current climate):

+Research on this field is limited.
+While both fields of software engineering and machine learning have individually been addressed and researched, there are very few studies which look at a possible integration of machine learning with software engineering (more specifically, web design) and moreover no definite data on how layouts affect certain UX metrics.

 Importance of this research (why does UX matter?):

 Alongside accessibility and presence of I18n in a web interface, perceived user experiences (notably design, animation, and usability) are one of the most important aspects to consider in the success of product or application interaction.
+The quality of a product's user experience can be the determining factor in user retention, satisfaction, revenue, and other analytical measures.

 Historical information: